Brighton North Laine – Representing Brighton’s Evolution

 Day and night the area is packed with people meeting with friends and loved ones to enjoy the buzzing streets that make up The North Laine.

-Restaurants in Brighton’s North Laine
+Drinks in the North Laine

 Art, music and plenty of laughs